CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 cumulus@netq-appliance:/home/cumulus# chmod +x /usr/sbin/vm-backuprestore.sh
 ```

-4. From the `/usr/sbin` directory, run the `vm-backuprestore.sh --backup` command.
+4. On your NetQ server (or the master node in cluster deployments), run the `/usr/sbin/vm-backuprestore.sh --backup` command.
 This command backs up each node in your deployment and combines the data into a single .tar file.
 Take note of the config key in the output of this command.
 You will enter it when you restore your data:

 ```
 cumulus@netq-appliance:~$ sudo /usr/sbin/vm-backuprestore.sh --backup